xenit-eu/helm-alfresco/README.md

 #### `ooi.registry`

-* Required: true if ooi.enabled and ooi.image not set
+* Required: false
 * Default: `quay.io`
 * Description: The registry where the docker container can be found in

 #### `ooi.repository`

-* Required: true if ooi.enabled and ooi.image not set
+* Required: false
 * Default: `alfresco/alfresco-ooi-service`
 * Description: The repository of the docker image that will be used

 #### `ooi.tag`

-* Required: true if ooi.enabled and ooi.image not set
+* Required: false
 * Default: `1.1.2`
 * Description: The tag of the docker image that will be used